25 Cybersecurity Tips and Best Practices for Businesses in 2026 [Updated]

 Devices can be hacked via Bluetooth and subsequently your private information can be stolen.
 If there’s no reason to have your Bluetooth on, turn it off!

-10. Enable 2-Factor Authentication
+10. Enable Multi-Factor Authentication (MFA)

 11. Remove adware from your machines